 Speech-Language Pathology Salary in Maine

-While the average SLP salary in Maine is nothing to scoff at –$79,310 annually or $38.13 per hour–the high-end salary for SLPs in the state (90th percentile salary) starts at six figures: $100,250 yearly or $48.20 per hour.
+The average SLP salary in Maine is nothing to scoff at… most SLPs are looking at $79,310 annually or $38.13 per hour.
+But after you’ve spent some time building your expertise and experience, you may find yourself landing closer to the high-end salary for SLPs in the state (90th percentile salary): $100,250 yearly or $48.20 per hour.

 As the demand grows in Maine for speech-language pathology services, projections show an average of 60 SLP job openings every year over the decade leading up to 2030.